You might just be missing the best part.

 Bethesda definitely has a niche that they've dug out of the Action RPG market, and it's worth exploring.
 Just remember that's the best way to experience their games if you like Action RPGs.
 It's best to EXPLORE, take your time, and give the game the chance to amaze you with the time consuming details.
 Don't cheat yourself out of the money that you've invested.
 Give the game the chance to deliver you the full dollar amount of your purchase, and you won't be sorry.

-It juxtaposes wonderfully with the run down ruins of a similar order that you visit.
+I actually stopped for the first time in this temple to take a picture, It juxtaposes wonderfully with the run down ruins of a similar order that you visit. |

 In short, take the time to smell the roses, and along the way don't forget to bash in some Draugr heads.
 (Those death-lords are the worst)